 In my most recent work, I have further abstracted the grids, circles, and lines by creating ceramic discs that are incised with intersecting lines and circles.
 The colors are chosen to encourage the sense of interconnection between each piece.
 This allows the viewer to mentally connect the pieces to each other while serving to move the viewer’s attention throughout the intersecting discs.
-Although each disc is separate, they begin to appear to be one piece.
+Although each disc is separate, they begin to appear to be connected as one piece.
 The overall sensation is that of floating high above the ground and looking down at the patterns created.

 Artist Statement- Long Version

 When I was a kid, maybe 8 or 9 years old, I started doing this weird thing where every time I saw a square or rectangular thing (like a box or a tabletop) I would draw an imaginary line from each of the corners to the opposite corner.
 I would then determine where the center point was on each rectangle.

 Not only would I avoid stepping on the cracks while walking down the sidewalk, I would also avoid stepping on the imaginary bisection lines that went from corner to corner!
 I actually realized recently that I still do this weird thing.
 It’s so constant that I’m usually not even aware that I’m doing it.